-F.12 Roller Skates, Rollerblades, Skateboards & Other Coasting Devices
+F.12 Roller Skates, Rollerblades, Scooters, Skateboards & Other Coasting Devices

 Roller skates, rollerblades, scooters, skateboards and other coasting devices are not vehicles, and are prohibited on roadways dedicated solely to vehicular traffic and in parking structures.
 Coasting devices are approved for use as transportation on university property, but cannot be used in any manner that places pedestrians at risk; their use for acrobatic, racing or other stunts is strictly prohibited.
 Persons may coast or ride upon any sidewalk or improved surface used for pedestrian purposes, provided they yield the right-of-way to pedestrians on foot.